EnglundE/pasta-palace-ms2/README.md

 > * Developer comment: A fully functional and dynamic booking section with real time times/days available etc to be implemented in the future instead of only generating an email as of today.

+### Bugs found and fixed during development:
+> * scollIntoView function scrolled too far due fixed navbar.
+Fixed by creating a div above the section to scroll to instead.
+> * When changing menu from starters it wasn't possible to add the new items to cart.
+Solved by calling the ready function after changing menu.
+> * Alert displayed when forms not filled in stayed without getting removed.
+First fixed by setting a onKeyDown function to remove the alert.
+Later fixed with setTimeout function to 2.5 sec.
+> * onKeyDown error in console in index.html for the contact form. onKeyDown function calling was still in the form in index.html even if the function was replaced by setTimeout function.
+Fixed by removing onKeyDown from index.html contact form.
+> * Label had the same name in two places.
+Fixed by changing one of them to get accessibility score to 100.

 ---